 - Master of Information and Data Science (MIDS)

 - Master of Science (MS) in Data Science

 - Graduate Certificate in Data Science

-With no campus-based master’s programs in Kentucky specifically related to data science, students in the state take advantage of accredited online programs, which consist of both live courses and self-paced coursework.
+Both in Kentucky and nationwide, students can take advantage of accredited online programs, which consist of both live courses and self-paced coursework.
 The flexibility of these programs allows students to further their education without sacrificing current work obligations.

 Core Curriculum and Immersion

 Master’s in data science programs offer diverse courses designed to equip students with relevant, in-demand skill sets for the professional world.
 Just some of the courses often found in these programs include: